jsim2010/partite/CONTRACT.md

 - an adaptation
 : It can be approved to indicate the adaptation resolves the flaw.

-edition
-: An object composed of:
-- the adaptation that created the edition
-- the state of the strategy at a given time
-- a name

-`perhaps add a step that formally defines the process of generating flaws from a revision`

-1) When a revision is created, one or more flaws shall be created for fulfilling the new revision and added to the plan.
-2) If a flaw confirmation is affirmed, the flaw is added to the plan.
+affirmation:
-3) If a blueprint approval is affirmed, the flaw is removed from the plan, the adaptation is applied, and an edition is created.
+: An action on a given blueprint that removes the flaw from the plan, applies the adaptation, and creates an edition.

 ## VI) Product